sayonaramemori/Full-learning-record/shell_linux/mihomo.md

 sudo systemctl restart mihomo

 # Access via http://{{external-controller}}/ui in browser
-# The ip of your host is needed for accessing.
+# The IP of your host is needed for accessment.
-# Do remember set secret for login for security.
+# Do remember set secret for security.
 ```

 > Test whether GUI works well